dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Backup Diagrams

 Backup diagrams are used to present the transitions of states and actions for an agent graphically.
 We call such diagrams backup diagrams because we are updating the state(or action) values for current state using the next state(or action).
-It's like we are sending the information backwards from next state to current.
+It's like we are updating the information backwards from next state to current state.

 We can represent bellman expectation equation using backup diagram shown below and they provide a simple picture as to what the equation means.